What is Third-Party Risk Management?

 - Regulatory risks.
-Businesses in certain industries must comply with complex rules and regulations, which often include maintaining secure relationships with third parties.
+Businesses in certain industries often have complex compliance requirements, which often include maintaining secure relationships with third parties.
 If a third party introduces a vulnerability to your operations, you could be held responsible for the legal consequences.

 Why Dedicate Resources to Third-Party Risk Management?

 You can conduct third-party security risk management using an internal team, or by working with a third-party security risk management specialist.
-Either way, you’ll need to spend time and money on the process.
+Either way, you’ll need to spend time and money and implement new business processes to improve your risk profile.
 So why should you invest in third-party security risk management?

 - Cost reduction.
-First, it’s appropriate to think of third-party risk management as an investment.
+First, it’s appropriate to think of a third-party risk management program as an investment.
 Even though it will cost you some time and money up front, it stands to save you money in the long run.
-A data breach could cost your company thousands, if not millions of dollars—but an effective third-party security risk management strategy could prevent you from ever facing this scenario.
+A data breach could cost your company thousands, if not millions of dollars—but an effective third-party cybersecurity risk management strategy could prevent you from ever facing this scenario.